Jô Soares: Career

 Soares' television career began at TV Rio in 1958, writing and performing in comedy shows for the station.
 In 1970, he began to work at Rede Globo.
-Soares moved to SBT, in 1988, as the host of, “Jô Soares Onze e Meia”, (Jô Soares at Eleven-Thirty), which aired until 1999.
-In 2000, he took his show's format (very similar to David Letterman's) back to Rede Globo, where it was then named, “Programa do Jô”, which ran until 2016.
+Soares moved to SBT, in 1988, as the host of, "Jô Soares Onze e Meia", (Jô Soares [at] Eleven-Thirty [in the evening]), which aired until 1999.
+In 2000, he took his show's format (very similar to David Letterman's) back to Rede Globo, where it was then named, "Programa do Jô", which ran until 2016.

 His first novel, O Xangô de Baker Street (translated as A Samba for Sherlock), was published in 1995 and has been translated into several languages.
-In 2001 it was made into the film O Xangô de Baker Street.
+It was later adapted to a movie with the same name in 2001.
 Soares also put out various jazz CDs, as well as producing many plays, including a recent version of Richard III.

 Personal life

 Jô Soares was a Roman Catholic.
 He expressed devotion to Rita of Cascia.

+Soares is depicted in the 2024 Globoplay documentary film Um Beijo do Gordo.